 It has so much space – 44 litres, as the name states.
 Plenty, enjoyed by my ragdoll Olly too, as seen here.

-I am confident the Classic 44l is twice as spacious as my former trolley bag – as you can see, it is nearly half the size of my trusty old Samsonite (of 18 years, I think) while still being cabin approved!
+I am confident the CabinZero Classic 44l is twice as spacious as my former trolley bag.
+As you can see from the photo below, it is nearly half the size of my trusty old Samsonite suitcaseof 20 odd years.
+While still being a cabin-approved bag!

 Time to fly home from #Finland!
 So pleased I have #mycabinzero backbag with me for extra 44L of space for souvenirs 😊.
 My trusty Samsonite case 19+ years old is full so the extra carry-on space (half the size of the case, if not more) is essential esp for the more fragile stuff 👍So comfy too – as will be my seat as @klm kindly upgraded me to an Economy Comfort seat to Amsterdam ✈️❤#DankJeWel #FlyingBlueSilver #cabinzero